Mount Hermon ski resort: Resort ownership

 Ownership of the resort is controversial.
 The resort is operated and held by 32 families of the Israeli settlement of Neve Ativ.
 The families have no property rights in the land and they have not paid the Israel Land Administration for its use in over a decade.

 SPNI accused resort operators for charging illegal fees.

 In 2010 the Movement for Quality Government in Israel appealed to the Supreme Court of Israel against the Israel Land Administration.
 In the appeal Neve Ativ was accused of holding the area of the resort without any valid contract, violating the public's interest and the Israel Land Administration law.

 Legal issues

-Snow cat accident
+Snowcat accident

 In February 2004 a 24-year-old woman was killed and four others were injured in a snowcat accident.
 The vehicle was not intended for carrying passengers.
 The driver was arrested and his lawyer claimed that he was only following the orders of his superiors.
 In 2008 the Nazareth court sentenced the resort manager, Menahem Baruch, along with three other resort workers, to a suspended six-month jail sentence and a 5000 Israeli new shekel penalty payment.
 The family of the deceased woman complained that the sentence was not severe enough.